bsv-blockchain/overlay-express/API.md

   + Private key used for signing advertisements
 + **hostingURL**
   + The public URL where this service is hosted
++ **adminToken**
+  + Optional.
+An administrative Bearer token used to protect admin routes.
+  If not provided, a random token will be generated at runtime.

 #### Method configureArcApiKey